Warm Air Coming from your AC?

 This is not an uncommon problem.
 In fact, we hear about it so much that we’ve compiled a list of the most frequent causes of, and solutions to the issue.
 Here are some steps you can start with:

 Check Your Thermostat

 It’s easy to overlook, but if your thermostat isn’t set right, it could explain why your vents are blowing warm air.
 Someone might have inadvertently bumped the thermostat to a higher setting.
-Also, is your system set to “auto”?
+Also, is your air conditioning system set to “auto”?
 If instead it’s set to “on”, your fans will continue to blow air even when the system isn’t running.
 We suggest setting your thermostat to “auto” to ensure that your AC always does what it’s supposed to: deliver cool air to your home.

 Check Your Filter